stolostron/hypershift-deployment-controller/docs/provision_hypershift_clusters_by_manifestwork.md

 - SSH key secret
 - etcd encryption secret

 The work agent running on the target managed (hypershift hosting) cluster reconciles with this manifestwork to create the payload resources on the cluster.
-You can find more detaila on the manifestwork CR here https://open-cluster-management.io/concepts/manifestwork.
+You can find more details on the manifestwork CR here https://open-cluster-management.io/concepts/manifestwork.

 This is a sample manifestwork YAML.